Gimmyalex/codesoft-internship/README.md

-This is my codesoft internship readme file where I gave various assignments for Python programming and completed them without fail.
+This is my codsoft internship readme file where I gave various assignments for Python programming and completed them without fail.

 TO-DO LIST
 TASK 1